Frequently Asked Questions

 I contacted the Academy in advance to inform them of my absence, why can’t I have a free private make up lesson or credit?

-In most cases, if the student is absent at the scheduled time the instructor must be there anyway.
-So, to be fair to the teachers we pay them regardless of whether the student attends the lesson or not.
+In most cases, if the student is absent at their regularly scheduled time the instructor must be there anyway for their other students that day.
+So, to be fair to our teachers we pay them regardless of whether the student attends the lesson or not.
 We understand you want to get the most value for your money, however if we gave free private make up lessons or credits to all those that missed their regular lesson we would not be able to stay in business.
 Please also consider that, unlike a doctor’s office we do not double and triple book appointment times (just in case someone does not show up).
 Not only that, we work hard to keep our instructors on schedule so you do not have to wait 30, 60, or even 90 minutes for your appointment like you do at many doctors’ and dentists’ offices.
 Many music schools (and other learning centers) across the country do not offer any make up lessons at all.
 Their take is that you contracted for a specific time, and if you don’t come that is your decision.

 I have a school, or work activity, etc., that I cannot avoid.
 Can I have an exception to the make up lessons policy?